non/sortilege/README.md

 divination methods (including dice rolling, coin flipping, and so on).

-If we can find (or generate) accurate data about the historical motion of heavenly bodies it would be interesting to support various kinds of astrology.
+If we can find (or generate) accurate data about the historical motion of heavenly bodies it would be possible to support various kinds of astrology.

 ### Copyright and License